EnterpriseDB/docs/README.md

 ### Installation of PDF / Doc Conversion Tools (optional)

+If you need to build PDFs locally, you'll need to install Docker via Homebrew: `brew install docker`.

-If you need to build PDFs locally, or run parts of the RST to MDX conversion pipeline, you'll need a couple more tools installed.
+If you need to run parts of the RST to MDX conversion pipeline, you'll need to install `pandoc`, a general purpose document conversion tool.

-1. Install `wkhtmltopdf`, a tool that converts html documents to pdf documents.
-You can install this with `brew install wkhtmltopdf`.
-Currently we are using version `0.12.6` - you can check the installed version with `wkhtmltopdf -V`.
-Newer versions are likely to work fine as well.

-1. Install `pandoc`, a general purpose document conversion tool.
 This can also be installed with homebrew - `brew install pandoc`.

-1. To confirm that both tools are working, you can trying building a PDF. `yarn build-pdf product_docs/docs/epas/13/` will build `epas_v13_documentation.pdf` in the `epas/13/` folder.
-You may see a few warnings, but the process should finish with `✨  Done in 43.25s.` or similar.

 ## Windows Installation